 I have a friend, Emily, who knows all about muscles.
-More than that she knows how to figure out which muscles in your body are sloughing off and “not pulling their weight!”
-And what’s more, she can than magically tweak them to wake them from their slumber and start working again.
-I call Emily the “Muscle Magician” because of that special expertise.
+More than that, she knows how to figure out which muscles in your body are sloughing off and not pulling their weight!
+And what’s more, she can then magically tweak them to wake them from their slumber and start working again.
+I call Emily the Muscle Magician.

 What’s interesting to me about this is that she doesn’t think she has special knowledge.
 Because she lives muscle-mania all day long, she assumes that everyone knows what she knows.
 I remind her that she’s the Muscle Magician because what she does is magic to the rest of us.

-So today I am going to address what to some is a confusing question: “Just what is the difference between TCP/IP, CIP, and EtherNet/IP?”
+So today I am going to address what to some is a confusing question: Just what is the difference between TCP/IP, CIP and EtherNet/IP?”
 Let’s look at them individually.

 TCP/IP – A TCP/IP protocol suite is the collection of communication protocols needed to communicate over Ethernet.
-The three most important components of the TCP/IP protocol suite are IP, TCP, and UDP.
+The three most important components of the TCP/IP protocol suite are IP, TCP and UDP.

-IP – IP is the Internet protocol.
-It is responsible for moving a packet from point A to point B. IP knows nothing about TCP, CIP, or EtherNet/IP.
-It simply moves the data packets provided to it by TCP, UDP, and other protocols in a TCP/IP suite.
+- IP – IP is the Internet Protocol.
+It is responsible for moving a packet from Point A to Point B. IP knows nothing about TCP, CIP or EtherNet/IP.
+It simply moves the data packets provided to it by TCP, UDP and other protocols in a TCP/IP suite.

-TCP – TCP is an acronym for Transmission Control Protocol.
-It is a connection oriented protocol that is responsible for managing the connection between a client and a server (Scanner and Adapter for EtherNet/IP fans).
+- TCP – TCP is an acronym for Transmission Control Protocol.
+It is a connection-oriented protocol that is responsible for managing the connection between a client and a server (Scanner and Adapter for EtherNet/IP fans).
 Among its many duties is fragmenting data packets that don’t meet size constraints and validating that messages reach their destination.

-Neither IP, TCP, nor UDP knows anything about EtherNet/IP or CIP.
+Neither IP, TCP nor UDP knows anything about EtherNet/IP or CIP.

 CIP – The Common Industrial Protocol (CIP) is a mechanism for organizing and sharing data in industrial devices.
 CIP is the core technology behind CompoNet, EtherNet/IP, DeviceNet and ControlNet.
 CIP organizes data as objects with data elements called attributes.
 CIP defines two classes of objects: required objects and application objects.
 Required objects are present in every CIP device.
-The Identity Object, for example, organizes identity data (vendor, catalog #, revision number, etc.) as attributes that can be accessed by the external world using a CIP Read Attribute message.
+The identity object, for example, organizes identity data (vendor, catalog #, revision number, etc.) as attributes that can be accessed by the external world using a CIP read attribute message.
 CIP organizes application data into objects that reflect how the device vendor wants to expose the application data.
 CIP specifies both the object structure of a device and the messaging used to access that device.
-CIP defines two message types: asynchronous messages (Explicit) and synchronous messages (Implicit).
+CIP defines two message types: asynchronous messages (explicit) and synchronous messages (implicit).